 No need to order or buy adult ladybugs (they usually fly away and may negatively impact native ladybug populations).
 It’s better to wait for reinforcements, which will be sooner if you didn’t do extensive garden clean-up in the fall/spring and a little later if you did do a lot of clean-up because they will have to migrate in from elsewhere.
 Arriving in short order will be other allies too–Soldier Beetles, Ladybugs, Lacewing larvae, parasitoid wasps, predatorial wasps, Minute Pirate Bugs, Whirlygig Mites, Long-legged Flies, Earwigs (!–yes they are aphid predators) and Syrphid Fly larvae.
 All of these and other predators will dine on the aphids too.
 (Pictures of some of these found below.)

 It’s All About Community

-Plant a lot of native plants to support lots of insects that eat plants, and the predators will be around consistently, including parasitic wasps.
-If you have many native plants, trees, bushes that support a lot of herbivorous insects, you will keep the wasps busy and perhaps reduce pressure off of the butterfly caterpillars.
-So, for instance if you only grow milkweed and some zinnias and non-native perennials, which don’t support any other caterpillar.
-Guess what?
-The wasps and yellow jackets have no other option but to go after the Monarch caterpillars, and you can’t keep the wasps out of your yard.
+Plant a lot of native plants to support lots of insects that eat plants, and the predators will be around consistently, including parasitic wasps. f you have many native plants, trees, bushes that support a lot of herbivorous insects, you will keep the wasps busy and perhaps reduce pressure off of the butterfly caterpillars.
+So, for instance if you only grow milkweed and some zinnias and non-native perennials, which don’t support any other caterpillar, the wasps and yellow jackets have no other option but to go after the Monarch caterpillars, and you can’t keep the wasps out of your yard.